jackson211/Master-Thesis/README.md

 It can be found on [Learned Hashmap for Spatial Queries](http://hdl.handle.net/11343/291586).

-The implementation in Rust is also available on [LSPH](https://github.com/jackson211/lsph).
+The implementation in Rust is also available in repo: [LSPH](https://github.com/jackson211/lsph).